How to Design a Website That Generates Leads

 - Proposition framing: does your design frame your proposition in an optimal light?

-Design is indeed crucial, as it shapes your visitors’ very first impression.
+Design is crucial, as it shapes your visitors’ first impression.
 Brand image aside, it should primarily convince your visitors to stay and interact with your website.

 #3 Usability and responsiveness

-On the subject of visuals and perceived functionality, web design should immediately project and practically ensure usability and responsiveness.
+Web design should immediately project and ensure usability and responsiveness regarding visuals and perceived functionality.
 The reason should be evident; if a website looks jagged, leads will fall off.

-Here, however, there are two notable points to be made, outside of simple visitor behaviour.
+However, two notable points should be made outside of simple visitor behaviour.